albino/shithead-ng/README.md

 Let's reimplement it and get redis to do all the heavy lifting.

 ## Getting Started
 First, set up dependencies.
-You need a redis server running locally (currently, AUTH and remote servers are not supported, this will be supported in the future) and the necessary perl modules:
+You need a redis server and the necessary perl modules:

 ```bash
 # install cpanminus with your package manager of choice (preferred), or install it through cpan: